hrsetyono/wc-ongkir-indonesia/README.md

 1. Click "Add shipping method" and select "Indo Shipping".

 Done!
 You will now see additional fields for City and District (Kecamatan) when Checkout.

-## 3. Changelog

-2.2.0 (19 May 2022)

-- Refactored the plugin in preparation to be submitted to official repository.

-2.1.0 (17 Jan 2022)

-- Added support for WooCommerce 5.9.
-- Added support for Localhost installation.
-- Added volume calculation.
-If it's higher than weight, it will use volume.
-The formula is `volume / 6000`.
-- Added support for SiCepat, AnterAja, and Ninja couriers.

-2.0.0 (24 May 2021)

-- Added support for PHP 7.3
-- Added support for WooCommerce 5.3
-- Splitted the City and District selection into 2 dropdowns
-- Added guidance and loading text for better user experience.
-- Smoother City and District selection.
-- Added condition to disable the selection if Country is not Indonesia.

-Planned future updates:

-- English language translation
-- Support for RajaOngkir free license